The Beyonder's Prophecy - Cover

 “So,” she started, clearing her throat, “how do you usually spend your weekends when you’re not working?”
 She asked.

 Jalen leaned back slightly, his dark eyes flicking over her before he answered.
 “Nothing too crazy.
-I usually catch a game, maybe shoot some hoops, hang out with my boys.
+I usually catch a game, maybe shoot some hoops, hang out with the boys.
+Occasionally we’ll go out to a bar or club but not as often as we used to.
 What about you?”

 Kristen hesitated.
 What could she say?
 Should she tell him the truth?
 That most of her weekends consisted of boring, routine dinners with Rob followed by them sitting in the same room, barely talking, watching separate screens?